saepark/saepark.github.io/index.md

 Welcome!
 I am a PhD candidate in Organizational Behavior & Theory at Carnegie Mellon University's Tepper School of Business.

 My research interests lie at the intersection of organizational theory, knowledge management, and human capital development.
-I explore how the interplay of pecuniary and social incentives shapes knowledge flows within the organization, focusing specifically on knowledge content and knowledge sourcing.
-For my research, I was awarded the Henry J. Gailliot Presidential Fellowship by Carnegie Mellon University.
+In my dissertation, I explore how the interplay of pecuniary and social incentives shapes knowledge flows within the organization.
+My research has been recognized with several awards, including the Henry J. Gailliot Presidential Fellowship by Carnegie Mellon University.

 I received my BBA and my MA in international economics from Seoul National University in Korea.
 In my free time, I enjoy boxing, mountaineering, attending concerts, and cheering for the Pittsburgh Penguins.